JakeTapper/Prim-Engine/README.md

 # Prim Engine

-Prim Engine (Short for primative engine) is a basic game engine written in C/C++ using Modern OpenGL with GLEW and GLFW.
+Prim Engine (short for primative engine) is a basic game engine written in C/C++ using Modern OpenGL with GLEW and GLFW.
 At the moment it's not much more than a framework for a graphics engine, but I plan to add a basic physics engine as well as menus and other such common features

 ### What's here
 There's not much at the moment, just some basic graphics that don't even include lights.
 What's actually done?